Logo

 Frequently asked questions

-Charity CRM requirements gathering is a structured process of identifying and documenting what your organisation needs from a new system before evaluating suppliers.
+Requirements gathering involves a structured process of identifying and documenting what your organisation needs from a new system before evaluating suppliers.
 It covers functional needs, technical requirements, data considerations and integrations, and includes input from the teams who will use the system day to day.
 The output is a prioritised requirements document that guides procurement and enables objective supplier evaluation.

 How do you run a nonprofit CRM requirements process?